CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

 <br>

 ## Methods (Functions)
-Although this `Animal` class now has some properties, we do not use them.
+Although this `Animal` class now has some properties, we are not currently using them.
 Next we will create some methods.
 Methods may do anything you define them to do.
 The simplest and most common methods are getters and setters.
-These allow a user to retrieve and modify the values in the fields.
+These allow a user to retrieve and modify field values.

 ```java
 package csi.cobian.pkg;